 For more information please review our MRI Booklet for 8 & 9 year olds OR the MRI Booklet for 10-12 year olds.
 The booklets both include information about the scan session, pictures of the scanner, people your child may meet during the first and second study visits, and places where the study visits will take place.

 Our lab is made up of a variety of different people.
-You are likely to meet some of our study coordinators, undergraduate research assistants, graduate students, clinical interviewers, and MRI technicians.
+You are likely to meet our study coordinator, undergraduate research assistants, graduate students, clinical interviewers, and MRI technicians.

-Our lab has two study coordinators in charge of our two ongoing studies.
-Follow this link for more information about our study coordinators.
-Undergraduate research assistants are a large part of our study team, and participants in our study tend to meet with two team members for each visit.
+A study coordinator oversees our ongoing research study – follow this link for more information about our study coordinator.
+Undergraduate research assistants are a large part of our study team, and participants in our study tend to meet with 1-2 team members for each visit.
 All participants and parents meet individually with one of our clinical interviewers during their first visit for a research-based diagnostic interview which typically lasts between 60-90 minutes.
 During this interview, the psychologists will ask a lot of questions about your child’s mood and behavior from birth up until now.
 All of our clinical interviewers are very nice and are happy to skip over any questions either of you choose not to answer.
 Follow this link to see which clinical interviewers you might meet at your first visit.
 All participants will meet one or both of our MRI scan technicians.
 These technicians are specially trained to help you into the MRI scanner, run the scanner, and they will talk to you in between each scan to make sure that you are comfortable and ready to move on.
 If you are ever feeling uncomfortable in the MRI or during any of the tasks you play while in the machine, definitely let the technicians know and we can get you out of the machine as soon as possible!
 For more information about our MRI technicians please review our MRI Booklet for 8 & 9 year olds or the MRI Booklet for 10-12 year olds.

 - If you ever have any questions about any of our study procedures, want to schedule or reschedule a visit and are a part of the ABLE Study, feel free to give us a call at (608) 263-2338 or email us at firstname.lastname@example.org.